 DISCLOSURE (NOT SPONSORED): I have not been paid to endorse pictured products.
 Delighted to share what I purchased and used to make this delicious recipe.

 EDITOR’S NOTE (August 7, 2021): Edited for clarity.
 Corrected typos.

 I first heard of bean pies over 20 years ago.
 Every weekend on my way to a favorite hair salon in Atlanta, I’d drive through a popular area where Muslims were selling bean pies.
 People were always stopping to purchase them!
 Business was booming.

 Although I never purchased one of their bean pies, I asked my hair stylist if she had ever tasted a bean pie.
 Her enthusiastic response was refreshing.
 She said they tasted like a really good sweet potato pie.

 The traditional bean pie is a sweet custard pie associated with the Nation of Islam.
 The filling contains mashed navy beans, sugar, eggs, milk, butter, and spices.
-This creative dessert dates back to the 1930s when Elijah Muhammad, founder of the Nation of Islam, told his followers to avoid pork and unhealthy starches.

 Muslims created the bean pie as a healthier substitute for the sweet potato pie.
 Navy beans replaced sweet potatoes.